ECE-180D-WS-2023/Knowledge-Base-Wiki/Chandrasekar, Kaeshav Wiki Article.md

 ![image](https://user-images.githubusercontent.com/63273284/227690637-88e927bf-2786-41ea-b346-aac7a5685660.png)

 The first number in each row is the time in milliseconds since the program began running, and the second number is the calibrated sensor output in centimeters.
-If this output has been obtained, then the hardware setup is successful!
+By moving the ultrasonic sensor back and forth, If this output has been obtained, then the hardware setup is successful!

 ## Final Experiment
 In order to measure the acceleration of the setup, we will drop the Arduino apparatus to measure the acceleration of Earth's gravity.